 Location: Home > Expert Committee > Expert Directory

-Prof. Shan's main field is international and comparative law, particularly commercial, investment, trade and arbitration law.
-He has published over a dozen books by leading English and Chinese publishers including Oxford University Press, Cambridge University Press and numerous articles in journals such as the European Journal of International Law and American Journal of Comparative Law.
+Prof. Shan’s main field is international and comparative law, particularly commercial, investment, trade and arbitration law.
+He has published over a dozen books by leading English and Chinese publishers including Oxford University Press, Cambridge University Press and numerous articles in journals such as the European Journal of International Law and American Journal of Comparative Law, and his works have been excerpted in awards of international tribunals and foreign supreme courts.

 *The original text is Chinese and has been translated into English for reference only.
 If there is any inconsistency or ambiguity between the Chinese version and the English version, the Chinese version shall prevail.